 Abeer writes to preserve memories of cooking with her mother and to share her food experience.
 She hopes that by sharing this, she inspires a deeper appreciation for food and the cultures in which it comes from.
 For many children of immigrants, traditional food is often a source of embarrassment.
 Abeer wants to shift that embarrassment to pride.

 When Abeer isn’t obsessing over food, you can find her spending time with her family, traveling, or planning her next underground supper club.
-Her work has been featured in Teen Vogue and other online publications.
+She has been featured in Teen Vogue, NPR, LifeTime, and other publications.

 Interview and Story with The Brightside (The Brightside, Chicago)

 “Lifetime’s Her America: 50 Women, 50 States” (Lifetime TV, New York)

 My Food Story and Talk at Food On The Edge (Galway, Ireland)